aws-powertools/powertools-lambda-python/docs/utilities/data_masking.md

 ### IAM Permissions

-If using the AWS Encryption SDK, your Lambda function IAM Role must have `kms:Encrypt`, `kms:Decrypt` and `kms:GenerateDataKey` IAM permissions.
+If using the AWS Encryption SDK, your Lambda function IAM Role must have `kms:Decrypt` and `kms:GenerateDataKey` IAM permissions.

 If using any other encryption provider, make sure to have the permissions for your role that it requires.